learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

   \end{array} } \right]
 $$

-Let's take the dot-product for these two matrices as shown below:
+The dot product for these two matrices can be calculated as:
 ```python
 import numpy as np
 A = np.array([[2,1],[3,4]])